wacncontent/CustomizeTool/removeCommentOutput/articles/billing-usage-rate-card-partner-solution-cloudcruiser.md

 The data available through the Azure Usage API includes not only consumption information, but also resource metadata including any tags associated with it.
 Tags provide an easy way to organize your resources, but in order to be effective, you need to ensure that:

 - Tags are correctly applied to the resources at provision time
-- Tags are properly used on the Showback/Chargeback process to tie the usage to the organization’s account structure.
+- Tags are properly used on the Showback/Chargeback process to tie the usage to the organization's account structure.

 Both of these requirements can be challenging, especially when there is some sort of manual process on the provision or charging side.
 Mistyped, incorrect or even missing tags are common complaints from customers when using tags and these errors can make life on the charging side very difficult.